shavonneg/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `bookkeeper.jar` from [here](https://github.com/AY2324S2-CS2103T-T09-2/tp/releases).
+2. Download the latest `bookkeeper.jar` from [here](https://github.com/AY2324S2-CS2103T-T09-2/tp/releases).

-1. Copy the file to the folder you want to use as the _home folder_ for your BookKeeper.
+3. Copy the file to the folder you want to use as the _home folder_ for your BookKeeper.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bookkeeper.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bookkeeper.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:
     * `list` : Lists all contacts.
     * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe`
       to BookKeeper.
     * `delete 3` : Deletes the 3rd contact shown in the current list.
     * `clear` : Deletes all contacts.
     * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+6. Refer to the [Main Features](#6-main-features) below for details of each command.

 --------------------------------------------------------------------------------------------------------------------